Kaaz/DiscordBot/readme.md

 gets and sets the volume of the music

-Accessible though: volume, vol
+Accessible through: volume, vol

 Usable in public channels

 #### Usage